marshally/resume/resume.md

 * Built custom instrumentation (`statsd`, `Librato`) and alerting (`PagerDuty`, `NewRelic`) systems based on **hundreds of custom metrics** that give deep insight into the Platform's performance characteristics.
 * Automated deployment with `Ansible` to more than a dozen different server types.
 * Used `rollout` feature toggles and the `scientist` gem to safely test and deploy behavior-neutral refactorings.
 * Delivered *Refactoring Rails* workshop to Garden City Rubyconf 2015.
-Roles
+Roles <---
-* Sales Engineer for **Code Climate Enterprise**, a self hosted version built on `Docker`.
+* Sales Engineer for **Code Climate Enterprise**, a self-hosted version built on `Docker`.
-* Platform Team Captain for a small remote engineering team that took over an existing code base from busy founder-engineers.
+* Platform Team Captain for a small remote engineering team that took ownewrship of an existing code base to relieve busy founder-engineers.

 ### Owner at Yount Labs
 > April 2010 - June 2014 (4 years 3 months)

-Yount Labs provides consulting services to help companies implement and improve agile development processes, scale their server footprints with automated deployment, break monolithic apps up into services, and help align product strategy with technology.
+Yount Labs provided consulting services to help companies implement and improve agile development processes, scale their server footprints with automated deployment, break monolithic apps up into services, and help align product strategy with technology.

 As the owner of my company, I've learned to: